-To provide for the safety of the administrator and help prevent possible contamination with potentially toxic chemicals.
+To provide for the administrator's safety and help prevent contamination with potentially toxic chemicals.

-NOTE: Small spill is defined as less than 5 ml.
-Large spill is defined as greater than 5 ml.
+NOTE: Small spill is defined as less than 5 ml (about 0.17 oz).
+Large spill is defined as greater than 5 ml (about 0.17 oz).